 You might think moving your documents to the trash or recycle bin and emptying it will do the trick.
 Maybe not.
 This action appears to delete the files, but often leaves them where they were, hidden from view.
 Most data recovery programs can actually recover these hidden files.

 Here’s why.
 When you empty files from the trash or recycle bin, the file name or the reference to the deleted file is erased.
 The computer can no longer see the file.

 This means the space the file took up on the laptop or PC is no longer reserved for that file.
 But the file is still in the hard drive.
 It will stay in the hard drive until its location is given up for a new file to be stored in that exact location.

 Data recovery software is capable of rebuilding the file header.
 This makes it possible for the computer to see the file again.

 Here’s the risk.
 When your files are not deleted completely from the hard drive, cybercriminals can run data recovery software to access your deleted files.

 Law enforcement agencies use data recovery software to access deleted files from confiscated computers.
 Cybercriminals can use the same tools and techniques to commit identity theft.

 Step 3: Use a program to wipe your drive

-Using a special software program can permanently erase your hard drive.
-There is little chance you can get anything back.
-People will not be able to use data recovery software to recover your documents.
+Special software programs can permanently erase your hard drive.
+There’s little chance you can get any data back.
+Similarly, no one else will be able to use data recovery software to recover your files.

-If you want to double-ensure that your hard drive is really wiped, you can take additional measures.
-You can actually physically wipe the drive, just remove your hard drive and take a rare earth magnet to it.
-Or physically dismantle it with a screwdriver.
+If you want to double-ensure your hard drive is wiped, you can take additional measures.
+For instance, you can physically wipe the drive.
+Just remove your hard drive and take a rare earth magnet to it.
+Another option?
+Physically dismantle it with a screwdriver.